RECAPEM

 • Supplemental O2 increases the rate of resorption of air from the pleural space by up to six-fold.

-• This works by creating a nitrogen gas pressure gradient between the alveolus and trapped air; promote resorption of air (mostly nitrogen) from the pleural space.
+• This works by creating a nitrogen gas pressure gradient between the alveolus and trapped air; promoting resorption of air (mostly nitrogen) from the pleural space.

 • Oxygen delivery

-• 100% humidified oxygen should be delivered at high FiO2 (e.g. via a nonrebreather mask) targeting an SpO2 of 100%
+• 100% humidified oxygen should be delivered at high FiO2 (e.g. via a nonrebreather mask) targeting a SpO2 of 100%

 • Monitor for hypercapnia in patients with chronic obstructive pulmonary disease.